pmbrent/Ready/README.md

 ### Phase 3: Book Searching (1 day)

-Phase 3 will be to give the Book model (with title, author, ISBN) live searching by any of those three.
-Search result components should allow immediate rating or adding to shelves, or a redirect to the book's show page, which also allows those actions.
+Phase 3 will be to give the Book model (with title, author, ISBN) searching by any of those three.
+Search result components should allow immediate rating [to be implemented] or adding to shelves, or a redirect to the book's show page, which also allows those actions.

 [Details][phase-three]